-My practice focuses on rehabilitation massage, which is treatment for injury and chronic pain.
-My approach to treatment is to take advantage of the relaxation properties of massage to facilitate the most change.
+My massage approach focuses on rehabilitation massage, which is treatment for injury and chronic pain.
+I customize treatment to take advantage of the relaxation properties of massage which facilitates the most change.
 During massage, the goal is to guide the mind and body out of a sympathetic state (fight or flight) and into a parasympathetic state (rest and digest).
 This shift helps the brain dial back pain and the sensation of tension in the body.

 I believe that massage shouldn’t hurt.
 If you are feeling a lot of tension or have a musculoskeletal issue, you may feel a little sore the next day, but that is never my goal.
 I use my forearms and hands as tools.
 Using an elbow to “dig in” is not a technique that I use.

 Each massage is tailored to fit your needs.
 We will discuss your goals and expectations and decide on a treatment plan together.
 Whether your goal is to feel better or if massage is part of your self-care routine, I will work with you to create a plan to address your needs.

 I feel it is important to understand pain, the brain’s role, and how it affects the body.
 I love the whole mind-body connection approach to massage and feel passionately that massage therapy can make a profound difference in a person’s life.

 I am a southern gal, born and raised in south Louisiana.
 After falling in love with Mt.
 Hood Territory while vacationing, I moved to Oregon in 2011.
 I have a BA in Sociology from Louisiana State University.
 In 2016, I graduated from East West College of the Healing Arts in Portland, OR where I studied Swedish and deep tissue massage.
 My orthopedic and rehabilitation training was received from the Academy of Clinical Massage.

 You can often find me running through the streets and trails of NW Portland, pedaling like a mad woman at Star Cycle, or in my favorite chair reading a good book with two terriers at my feet.